Crypto vs Traditional Money Guide

 Frequently Asked Questions

-Is cryptocurrency better than traditional money?
+Is cryptocurrency better than centralised money?

 Neither is universally better - they serve different purposes.
 Cryptocurrency excels for international transfers, financial inclusion, and programmable money, while traditional money offers stability and widespread acceptance for daily transactions.